Unitrends vs. Rubrik: How to cut through the marketing.

 However, AWS and Azure can reach limitations with scalability, operating system support, and recovery SLAs.
 For example, you cannot scale beyond 1TB in a single virtual disk for an Azure VM.
 Both AWS and Azure support fewer operating systems than most on-premises virtual environments.
 Lastly, no hyperscale cloud provider will offer you a disaster recovery SLA.
 If it takes too long to recover, that’s on you.

 Rubrik’s cloud integration focuses on granular data access with public hyperscale clouds, such as AWS and Azure.
-The integration primarily covers archiving use cases, missing out on key disaster recovery capabilities using the cloud.
+The integration primarily covers data access use cases, missing out on key instant recovery capabilities when using the cloud for failover.
 Hence, the focus is granular recovery, not continuity.
 They also do not have a cloud service of their own to fill hyperscale cloud gaps.

-To top things off, Rubrik charges at least $1000 per TB archived to the cloud.
+To top things off, Rubrik often charges for data sent to the cloud.
 And you still pay the cloud provider for storage and compute.

 Provable recovery is a grim challenge for enterprise IT.
 Defining an SLA policy is not enough.
 It only makes a best effort to meet your objectives.
 What about proof?